Leon817/flask_project2/README.md

 You can set up your table or tables as you see here.
 If you have questions about the datatypes (String, etc.) see the [SQLAlchemy docs](http://docs.sqlalchemy.org/en/latest/core/type_basics.html).

+*If you have more than one table, you must make a class for each one.*

 ## Getting stuff to work: Routes

 There is only one route in this app (see **database_app.py**), and it demonstrates two ways to get data out of your database.